 Oodles of Noodles cooks sought

-The Dayton Area Chamber of Commerce is calling for contestants to join the 7th annual Oodles of Noodles Cook-off on May 10.
+The Dayton Area Chamber of Commerce is calling for contestants to join the seventh annual Oodles of Noodles Cook-off on May 10.

-The deadline for entry is April 30; the entry fee is $50.
-After April 30 entry fee is $65.
+The entry fee is $50 until April 30, $65 after that date.
 This event is a one-day event that combines good food and vendor and business booths.